gtrak/no.disassemble/README.md

 no.disassemble is the runtime library created to negotiate with the agent ClassTransformer that stores class bytes globally.

 In order to use no.disassemble, add lein-nodisassemble to your :plugins, which will initialize the agent transformer and make bytecode available.
+Please note that lein-nodisassemble will not affect lein repl sessions run outside of projects; Java agent settings are not enabled then since no JVM subprocess is spawned.

 WARNING: there is no cleanup of bytecode yet, so evaling a lot would surely exhaust the heap.